-Notes: DWP forecasts from 2022
+Notes: Forecasts from 2022

-Table 4.3 indicates a close degree of correspondence between the relative orders of magnitude of the caseloads reported for alternative benefit schemes by FRS data (as considered by UKMOD) and DWP caseload figures.
+Table 4.3 indicates a close degree of correspondence between the relative orders of magnitude of the caseloads reported for alternative benefit schemes by FRS and HBAI data (as considered by UKMOD) and DWP caseload figures.
 Nevertheless, inspection of the detail reported in the table indicates some notable variation between the two data sources.

-The projected caseload numbers generated by UKMOD, as reported in Table 4.3, are generally the same for each policy year, except for discontinuous changes from 2021 to 2022.37 This variation is due to the default survey data considered by UKMOD.
-As discussed in section 3, the most recent wave of the Family Resources Survey (FRS) available at the time of writing reports data collected during 2020/21.
-This sample period was affected by the COVID-19 pandemic, which had important influences on both labour market metrics and survey response rates.
-The default parameters of UKMOD consequently assume the 2020/21 FRS data for system years 2020 and 2021, and FRS data from 2019/20 for projections in system years from 2022.
+The projected caseload numbers generated by UKMOD, as reported in Table 4.3, are generally the same for each policy year.
+This variation is due to the default survey data considered by UKMOD.
+As discussed in section 3, the most recent wave of the Family Resources Survey (FRS) available at the time of writing reports data collected during 2021/22.
+These data are assumed as the model input for the entire sample period reported here.

 Inspection of DWP forecasts from 2022 generally reveals smooth variation of caseload estimates with time for most of the benefits reported in Table 4.3.
 These disparities in data sources generate some notable differences in reported caseloads.
-In the case of contributions-based ESA, for example, DWP data reflect a clear upward trend in caseloads.
-The data derived from UKMOD fail to reflect this upward trend, in part due to the limited temporal variation of the survey data underlying the reported time horizon, and in part because data underlying projections for later years (2022 to 2026) were observed for an earlier period (2019/20 rather than 2020/21).
+In the case of Carer's Allowance, for example, DWP data reflect a clear upward trend in caseloads.
+The data derived from UKMOD fail to reflect this upward trend.